 - Some courses involve travel or study abroad.

 - Graduates are less likely to be unemployed over their lifetime than non-graduates.

 However, university is not for everyone.
 It may be better to develop specific skills that are useful in a particular career as opposed to studying for an extra three years that will have financial implications.
 In addition, a graduate’s chance of getting a job depends upon factors such as their degree subject and their personal qualities and skills; and employers generally look beyond the degree, focusing on ‘soft skills’ and personal qualities such as ability to communicate, reliability, self-motivation and dependability.

 There is a wide pool of staff to support students with their applications to Higher Education Institutions.
-Progress Tutors are the first port of call for students; however, Progress Managers, the Student Progress Co-ordinator, Head of Sixth Form, Word Related Learning Co-ordinator and subject teachers are all on hand to offer advice and support throughout the process.
+Form teachers are the first port of call for students; however, Head of years, the Student Progress Co-ordinator, Head of Sixth Form, Word Related Learning Co-ordinator and subject teachers are all on hand to offer advice and support throughout the process.

 Every course and every university is different and each student wants different things.
 Therefore, students must undertake research in order to select the right courses and universities for them.
 The more research that is done the more likely a student will make the right decision.